-Marine and Freshwater Habitats (including Essential Fish Habitat) - Alternatives 1 (No Action), 1B, 4A, and 4C would have no adverse effect on marine and freshwater habitat or fish and other marine species from construction.
-Any increases in operations under Alternatives 1B, 4A, and 4C would not produce a measurable difference in habitat relative to the No Action Alternative.
+Marine and Freshwater Habitats (including Essential Fish Habitat) - Alternatives 1 - No Action, 1B, 4A, and 4C would have no adverse effect on marine and freshwater habitat or fish and other marine species from construction.
+Increases in operations under Alternatives 1B, 4A, and 4C would not produce a measurable difference in effects to fish or fish species relative to Alternative 1 - No Action, although the pattern of ferry traffic and noise within the habitat would change.